awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

 |S3| list objects operation (``ListObjects``) is ``ListObjectPages``.

-The following example uses the ``ListObjectPages`` pagination method to list, at most, three pages of object keys from the ``ListObject`` operation.
-Each page consists of at least 10 keys, which is defined by the ``MaxKeys`` field.
+The following example uses the ``ListObjectPages`` pagination method to list up to three pages of object keys from the ``ListObject`` operation.
+Each page consists of up to 10 keys, which is defined by the ``MaxKeys`` field.

 .. code:: go